holloaron/bosch_ASDIIE/README.md

 # bosch_ASDIIE_TSzBF
-This is a repo for TSzBF team.
+This is a repository for TSzBF team.

 Team members
 | -------------------- |